VasudhaPradhan/Starwberry-R-Analysis/report/project_report.md

 ### Research Problem

-**How can experimental strawberry data be transformed into a reproducible, statistically sound analysis pipeline that objectively identifies the best treatments for growth, yield, and quality traits?**
+**How can experimental strawberry data be transformed into a reproducible, statistically sound analysis pipeline that objectively identifies the best treatments for growth, yield and quality traits?**

 ---